broeker/spacebook/pages/step-three.md

   key: Step 3
   title: 'Step 3: Deploy your changes'
 ---
-The beautiful thing about Eleventy+Github+Netlify is that deploying changes to your site could not be any easier.
+Deploying changes to your site could not be any easier.

 * **If you are editing your files directly on Github** your site is building each time you save a commit to your main branch.
 Depending on the amount of pages your site has it usually takes 60 seconds or less to complete a deploy.
 * **If you are editing your files locally** your site will automatically build every time you push changes or accept a pull request into your main Github branch.
 Again it usually takes around 60 seconds or less unless your site is very large.